electrode-io/electrode-native/ern-container-publisher-maven/README.md

     containerVersion: string
     /* Url of the maven repository.
 Default: maven local */ url?: string
-    /* Extra data specific to this publisher */ extra?: {
+    /* Extra config specific to this publisher */ extra?: {
       /* Artifact id to use for publication.
 Default: local-container */ artifactId?: string
       /* Group id to use for publication.
-Default: com.walmartlas.ern */ groupId?: string
+Default: com.walmartlabs.ern */ groupId?: string
       /* Password to use for publication.
 Default: retrieved from ~/.gradle/gradle.properties */ mavenPassword?: string